serene-water/node-red-contrib-coda-io/README.md

 ## Content of this package and features

   - **Connection settings node**
-    - Stores multiple Coda API tokens and table IDs
+    - Stores multiple Coda API tokens and table IDs/names (use of names is not recommended as names can change)
   - **Get data node**
     - This node constructs a URL and HTTP header to:
       - get a list of tables in a doc